slackapi/java-slack-sdk/docs/guides/web-api-basics.md

 }
 ```

+In addition, you can check out the [Block Kit Kotlin DSL]({{ site.url | append: site.baseurl }}/guides/composing-messages#block-kit-kotlin-dsl) for a Kotlin-native way of constructing rich messages.

 ### Handle Responses

 If you're not yet familiar with the Slack Web API response format, read the [Evaluating responses](https://api.slack.com/web#responses) guide to understand it.
 All Web API responses contain a JSON object, which always contains a top-level boolean property `"ok"`, indicating success or failure.